[Exclusive] EU fears 'unravelling' of Ethiopia

 Meanwhile, EU officials and countries had a hard time getting information on what was going on in the conflict zone.

-The EU had been preparing to pay out €90m in humanitarian assistance to Ethiopia by the end oft this year before the violence broke out.
+The EU had been preparing to pay out €90m in humanitarian assistance to Ethiopia by the end of this year before the violence broke out.

-But international donors ought to show caution on "budget support operations where funds are fungible", the EU report noted, highlighting the risk that Ethiopia could spend aid money on its war effort.
+But international donors ought to show caution on "budget support operations where funds are fungible", the EU report noted, highlighting the risk that Ethiopia could divert aid money to its war effort.

 "It is paramount to safeguard the neutrality and impartiality of relief operations and to avoid instrumentalisation of access or politicisation of aid by either party to the conflict," the report also said.

-"To that extent, access [to aid] should not depend on or be organised by parties to the conflict (avoid for example humanitarian corridors, armed escorts etc.)," it said.
+"Access [to aid] should not depend on or be organised by parties to the conflict (avoid for example humanitarian corridors, armed escorts etc.)," it said.